The keys to a property are returned to the landlord.

 Once the tenant has not paid rent for 30 days and the relevant Section 21 or Section 8 notice has been issued, then you can claim.

-You must inform our legal expenses cover provider DAS as soon as possible.
-The claims handler then will inform you within five working days whether the claim is covered or if more information is needed.
+You must inform our Legal Expenses cover provider DAS as soon as possible.
+The claims handler then will inform you within five working days whether the claim is covered, or if more information is needed.

-If the claim is covered, you'll be provided the details of the solicitor assigned to your case and what to expect next.
+If the claim is covered, you'll be provided with the details of the solicitor assigned to your case and what to expect next.
 Any claims reported after 90 days after the date of the rent not being paid when expected is not covered.

 Examples of some of the documents we need when you claim: